Lego Life: Reception

 SAFE.BecauseFamily.org praised the concepts and challenges presented to children, but criticised the merchandising and advertising aspect of the app.
 Similarly, Common Sense Media praised the child safety functions within the app but also noted that "there's no escape from the commercial nature of this experience".

 Magazine

-The Lego Life magazine is a quarterly publication that promotes use of Lego products.
-It is aimed at children between the ages of five and nine.
-Launched in 2017 as the replacement for the Lego Club Magazine, it is produced in hard copy and digital versions.
+The Lego Life magazine was a quarterly publication that promoted use of Lego products.
+It was aimed at children between the ages of five and thirteen.
+Launched in 2017 as the replacement for the Lego Club Magazine, it was produced in hard copy and digital versions.
+In November 2024 the name was changed to simply Lego Magazine.